The Early Learning Center 2017-2018

 Early Learning Center Complaint/Grievance Procedure for Parents

-if a parent or staff person has a worry, concern, suggestion or complaint, we want to address the problem immediately, directly, clearly, and respectfully. we understand that conflict cannot always be avoided, and that not all people have the same personality style when dealing with issues, and we are committed to a process whereby we can work out differences in a fair, compassionate, and timely manner.
+If a parent or staff person has a worry, concern, suggestion or complaint, we want to address the problem immediately, directly, clearly, and respectfully.
+We understand that conflict can- not always be avoided, and that not people have the same personality style when dealing with issues.
+We are committed to a process whereby we can work out differences in a fair, compassionate, and timely manner.

-if the problem is simple or minor, you should first talk directly to the person involved.
-It is important that each person has a chance to speak, and that each person not just hear but also listen.
-It can be helpful to repeat a person’s words back so that it is evident that a person is attempting to understand (and in fact that she/he actually does or does not understand). pick an appropriate and conducive time, and talk with an open mind. be willing to work out an agreement as well as compromise if and when necessary.
+1. If the problem is simple of minor, you should first talk directly to the person involved.
+It is important that each person has a chance to speech, and that each person not just hear, but also listen.
+It can be helpful to repeat the persons words back so that it is evident that a person is attempting to understand (and in fact that the person actually does or does not understand).
+Pick an appropriate and conductive time, and talk with an open mind.
+Be willing to work out an agreement as well as compromise if and when necessary.
 It may mean you give a little from your position and they give a little from their position.
-Be mindful of your tone, body language, and intentionality at all times.
-Gossip and carrying grudges are to be avoided at all cost.
-Work to not take things personally or to pass judgments; it can be helpful to give others the benefit of the doubt.
-Sometimes it helps to pick your battles, and at no time is it helpful to lose your temper.
-Count to 10 or take a break if necessary
+Be mind- ful of your tone, body language, and intentionality at all times.
+Gossip and carrying grudges are to avoided at all cost.
+Work to not take things personally or to pass judgments.
+It can be helpful to give others the benefit of the doubt.
+Sometimes it helps to pick your battles.
+At no time is it helpful to lose your temper.
+Count to 10 or take a break if necessary.

-If the situation does not get resolved, then you should go to the lead teacher in the classroom or administration in the office.
+If the situation does not get resolved, you should ten of to the lead teacher in the class- room.
 Schedule an appointment and review the problem and what steps you have taken to try to work things out.

-If the meeting with the director does not solve the problem, the next step is to go to an officer of the Early Learning Center of Directors.
+If the meeting with the director does not solve the problem the next step is to go to an of- ficer of the ELC’s Board of Directors.

-If you or the director believes that this is a subject that needs to be reviewed by the Executive Board of Directors, then schedule an appointment.
+If you or the director believes that this is a subject that needs to be reviewed by the Ex- ecutive Board of Directors, then schedule and appointment.
 The ELC Board of Directors has the final authority regarding all parent or staff differences and disputes.
 The ELC Board of Directors also has the authority to call in a mediator if deemed necessary.

-If a parent or a staff member believes that an ELC school policy or procedure is wrong, unfair, not correct or illegal then they need to follow this procedure:
+If a parent of a staff member believes that an ELC school policy or procedure is wrong, un- fair, not correct, or illegal then they need to follow this procedure:

-Write down the policy or rule or situation that you feel needs to be changed.
+Write down the policy, rule, or situation that you feel needs to be changed.

-Write the reasons you believe there needs to be an adjustment or change in the policy, situation or regulation.
+Write the reasons you believe there needs to be an adjustment or change in the policy, situation or regulations.

 Write how you would change the policy so that your concerns are addressed.
-Specifically, what would you do differently and how would you make this policy better?
+Specifically state what would you do differently and how you make this policy better.